mutisyag/ozone/doc/workflow.md

 This flag's granularity is per version, it covers all data contained within it.

 TODO EDW: It is likely that some additional reminders/notifications are going to be sent to the reporter at certain times during the reporting cycle (e.g. close to deadlines).

 TODO Gerald: to think and agree on more details about these notifications.

 ### Incomplete flag

-The _incomplete_ flag can be set or removed by the reporter at any time (TODO EDW - this probably requires a notification to the OS).
+The _incomplete_ flag can be set or removed by the reporter at any time.

+TODO EDW - this probably requires a notification to the OS if the flag is changed after Submit.

 It signals that data related to some of the substance groups is not included in the submission and that the reporter is aware of that.

 This flag's granularity is per annex groups (if even one substance is incomplete in a group, the whole group is incomplete).

+The ORS can set this flag automatically when data for an entire form is not reported, but should be, according to the questionnaire.
+In this case a notification is displayed to the reporter before submitting.

+Derived/Calculated data will not be evaluated for incomplete annex groups.

 ### Invalid flag

 The _invalid_ flag can be set by the Secretariat during _Processing_ or at the transition between the _Processing_ or _Finalized_ states.
 It signals that the data in the current version is flawed and cannot be used at all.

 ### Valid flag

 The _valid_ flag can be set by the Secretariat during _Processing_ or at the transition between the _Processing_ or _Finalized_ states.
 It signals that the data in the current version is considered correct (with possible comments/question which might elicit the creation of a new version).